 The complexities surrounding the search are immense.
 The wide search area is a remote and previously unmapped area 1.1 million square kilometres in size.
 The bathymetric survey work shows the complexity of the terrain, with water depths of up to 6,000 metres.
 The search area contains underwater mountains, crevasses, ridges and 2,000 metre sheer cliffs, all of which may slow down the search.

-However, in the event the aircraft is found and accessible, Australia, Malaysia and the People's Republic of China have agreed to plans for recovery activities, including securing all the evidence necessary for the accident investigation.
+Should the aircraft be found and accessible, Malaysia, Australia and the People's Republic of China have agreed to plans for recovery activities, including securing all the evidence necessary for the accident investigation.